port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/manage-clusters.md

 ## 5. Let's test it.

-- On the [self-service](https://app.getport.io/self-serve) screen, go to the create cluster action and fill in the cluster properties.
+- On the [self-service](https://app.getport.io/self-serve) page, go to the create cluster action and fill in the cluster properties.
 - Click the execute button to trigger the creation process.
 - GitHub actions will generate a manifest and copy it to the `infra` folder of your repository.
-- ArgoCD will synchronize the manifest with the control plane cluster.
+- ArgoCD will synchronize the manifest within the control plane cluster.
 - Crossplane will create the cluster resources in the specified provider.

 Done! 🎉 You can now create and delete clusters from Port.